jacksonmalms/post-install-config/README.md

 - Equipment Request
 - Password Reset

-Congratualtions!
-You have made it to the end of this part of the tutorial, the next one we will explore tikets and the ticket lifecycle (link to that is listed below)
+Congratulations!
+You have made it to the end of this part of the tutorial, the next one we will explore tickets and the ticket lifecycle (link to that is listed below)

 - [osTicket: Ticket Lifecycle Examples](https://github.com/jacksonmalms/ticket-lifecycle)